DEMIURGE-studio/bevy_gauge/bevy_gauge.md

 *   Check if the required stats are valid (`is_valid`).

 ### The `WriteBack` Trait
-This trait is for `StatDerived` components that also need to write some of their field values *back* to the entity's `Stats`.
+This trait is for components that need to write some of their field values *back* to the entity's `Stats`.
+Note that fields cannot be both derived and write-back in a single field - you need separate fields or manual implementation.
 *   `write_back`: Takes the component's current state and uses `StatsMutator` to update the underlying stats (typically using `set`).

 ### The `stat_component!` Macro
-This macro simplifies the creation of components that implement `StatDerived` and optionally `WriteBack`.
+This macro simplifies the creation of components that implement `StatDerived` and `WriteBack`.

 **Note:** The `stat_component!` macro generates components compatible with the `StatDerived` and `WriteBack` traits.
 The macro supports both explicit stat paths and auto-generated paths using the `$` syntax.